sensu/sensu-docs/content/sensu-go/6.5/api/pipeline.md

 ### Example

-In the following example, an HTTP PUT request is submitted to the `/tcp-stream-handlers/:tcp-stream-handler` API endpoint to create the handler `???`.
+In the following example, an HTTP PUT request is submitted to the `/tcp-stream-handlers/:tcp-stream-handler` API endpoint to create the handler `incident_log`.
 The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}